0 Part Course |

 • Shareholders and their rights

-• Shareholder stewardship; communications between board and shareholders
+• Shareholder stewardship: communications between the board and shareholders

 • Dealing with shareholder activism